Book by phone 0207 353 5678

 Use our Request Appointment form for specific needs

 Fleet Street Clinic

 HPV Vaccine (Human Papilloma Virus) is offered as a private service at our Central London Clinic and protects against cervical, head and neck cancer.
 We strongly believe that the Human Papilloma Virus (HPV) vaccination should be more widely accessible.

 Fleet Street Clinic was the first practice in the UK to offer the HPV vaccine privately.
 We offer Gardasil 9 – the newest HPV vaccine, covering 9 of the most important HPV strains.
-Undertaken by a team of experienced GPs as part of our specialist vaccine clinic, we are at hand to answer any of your questions or concerns.
+Undertaken by a team of experienced GPs as part of our specialist vaccine clinic, we are on hand to answer any of your questions.

 HPV vaccines have a well-established role in preventing cervical cancers as well as these other conditions.